 Let’s be practical here.
 Even if there were a difference in learning ability between different colored dogs, it’s important to remember that an association, or correlation, between two things does not mean that one caused the other.

-Chocolate labs from working lines are just as easy to train as black labs from working lines.
+The fact is, that chocolate Labs from working lines are just as easy to train as black Labs from working lines.
 But you are less likely to meet a chocolate lab from working lines at the moment – in the UK at least.
+The division is becoming more blurred in the USA where chocolates have been competing successfully in Field Trials for some time.

 You can read more about the division in type between the working lab and the show lab in this article: Which type of Labrador makes the best pet – work or show?